IlyaMurashkaSharekey/add-labels-to-issue/README.md

 #### Required: YES

 #### Description:
-The labels you want to add.
+The labels you want to delete.
 You can provide one or more labels.

 ### 4. `token`